 a detailed evaluation of their language and communication skills

-after taking either the ITA test or language support check-in.
+after taking either the ITA test or attending the language support orientation.

 Asked Questions About Preparing for the ITA Test

 to take a specific workshop before taking the ITA test?